Community involvement (or resilience) is about empowering individuals, businesses and community groups to:

 How resilient is your community?
 Your Council ward, Council borough, village or street?
 Your sports club or other community group?
 And what can you do to help build this resilience?

 Presently, there are a number of communities in the UK already involved in preparing for emergencies, those communities:

 - Are aware of risks that may affect them (both nationally and locally) and how vulnerable they are to such risks.
 This helps motivate them to personally take action to prepare for the consequences of emergencies.

 - Work in partnership to complement the work of the local emergency responders and other organisations before, during and after an emergency.

 - Use existing skills, knowledge and resources to prepare for, and deal with, the consequences of emergencies.

 The two documents below will help communities interested in improving their resilience.
-Getting started..... guide gives some in depth information around your first steps.
-The template Community Emergency Reponse Plan provides key guidance and sets out common practice as to how a plan should be structured.
+The Getting Started Guide gives some in depth information around your first steps.
+The template Community Emergency Response Plan provides key guidance and sets out common practice as to how a plan should be structured.
 Of course there may be some elements that you need to know more about, when you consider a community plan.
 Dorset Civil Contingencies Unit (Dorset CCU) can put you in contact with emergency planning professionals who can support you.
 To get more information, just click on the About link at the top of this page.